 One for fans of Wolves In The Throne Room rather than Dream Theater.
 If you like your riffs sludgy, combative and eked out over the course of several hours, Mahler is for you.
 Check out the plod of the first movement.

 Richard Strauss - Also Sprach Zarathustra

 For fans of glossy bombast in their metal, from Iron Maiden all the way to Guns n’ Roses, you need the dynamic swell of Strauss’ most famous work.
 Think about how well this would work for stadium entrance music.

 For those who love the ambient end of the metal spectrum (basically anyone whose life was altered by Throbbing Gristle or Mogwai), you’re going to love Ligeti.
 This is one of his more accessible works, but still shows just how hard-edged he was - listen out for the microscopically evolving textures.

 Gorecki - Symphony No. 3

-This was actually into something of a jazz-metal masterpiece by saxophonist Colin Stetson, but anyone with a penchant for Deafheaven or Japanese screamo legends Envy will find much beauty in the intensity of this symphony.
+This was actually turned into something of a jazz-metal masterpiece by saxophonist Colin Stetson, but anyone with a penchant for Deafheaven or Japanese screamo legends Envy will find much beauty in the intensity of this symphony.